-My research is centered on understanding eating disorder and co-occurring symptom dynamics within individuals.
+My research is centered on understanding trajectories eating disorder relapse, recovery, and maintenance within individuals.
 We know that eating disorders look different across persons, but we don’t know why or how that impacts treatment.
 We also know that only half of people who access evidence-based treatment will recover.
-Thus, my program of research aims to understand the maintenance mechanisms of eating disorder psychopathology by considering individual variability, time, and context.
+Thus, my program of research aims to understand the mechanisms that influence eating disorder psychopathology by considering individual variability, time, and context.
 I think that an idiographic framework, coupled with methods that leverage time-intensive data in naturalistic settings are best equipped to examine how eating disorders unfold in real time in the real world.
 I hope that this focus will inform personalized treatment to improve clinical outcomes, and ultimately facilitate recovery.
 I also have a line of research that specifically focuses on ED and body image experiences of queer and trans individuals.
 Most of my questions can be distilled to:

 Representative Publications

-1. Cusack, C. E., Vanzhula, I.A., Sandoval-Araujo, L., Pennesi, J-L., Kelley, S.W., & Levinson, C.A.
-(2023, In Press).
+Cusack, C. E., Vanzhula, I.A., Sandoval-Araujo, L., Pennesi, J-L., Kelley, S.W., & Levinson, C.A.
+(2024).
 Are central eating disorder network symptoms sensitive to item selection and sample?
 Implications for conceptualization of eating disorder psychopathology from a network perspective.
-Journal of Psychopathology and Clinical Science.
-Preprint: https://osf.io/preprints/psyarxiv/xr4ce
+Journal of Psychopathology and Clinical Science. https://doi.org/10.1037/abn0000865

 Presentations